Wil-B/Library-Tree/README.md

 7) Import the package

 ### SUPPORT
-The official discussion thread for library tree is located at [HydrogenAudio](https://hydrogenaud.io/index.php?topic=111060.0) and that's a great place to go for questions and other support issues.
+The official discussion thread for Library Tree is located at [HydrogenAudio](https://hydrogenaud.io/index.php?topic=111060.0) and that's a great place to go for questions and other support issues.

 ## Screenshots